 Pimsleur works on repetition.
 You listen to native speakers in particular situations then repeat the sentences you have just heard.
 Whether you sign up for Pimsleur French or Pimsleur Spanish or another language, if you listen to the audio each day for 30 minutes you’ll notice that the phrases that you previously learned are repeated as you build your language vocabulary.
-It is a different way of learning and can be slow for those who want to learn a language fast but there’s a reason that it’s popular.
+It is a different way of learning and can be slow for those who want to learn new language fast but there’s a reason that it’s an effective language learning and is popular.

 Michel Thomas Spanish gave me such a good basis of Spanish when I was first learning.
-His way of foreign language learning is so simple with plenty of language hacks to help you remember numerous rules and words.
+It's the easiest way to learn Spanish as his way of foreign language learning is so simple with plenty of language hacks to help you remember numerous rules and words.
 With two students in his virtual class, you feel as though you are learning along with them and correcting their mistakes.
 Instead of just repeating words, you get to understand the sentence structure and how verbs work.
 It’s a great way to learn grammar without having to write anything down.
 Learn Spanish, French or any other language you want to know.

 Earworms is exactly what it says it is, a catchy way of learning a language that will continually run through your mind (like a catchy tune).
 Using music and rhythmic repetition, the audio lessons are spoken naturally and include essential phrases.
 Responding to the beat of the music helps to ingrain the words into your mind.
 It’s different but it works.

 If you are planning on visiting Colombia in South America, Colombian Spanish is really useful.
 It’s a course for learning conversational Spanish for Colombia which teaches you how to speak like Colombians and to help you get the most out of your time in Colombia.
 And the best thing about it is, it’s taught by someone who learnt the language himself after years of being in Colombia so his online Spanish classes are easy to relate to.